prplecake/ip_push/README.rst

 This was written and tested under Python 3.

 Installation instruction are below.
-Additional information, including `how to obtain a pushover app token`_, `can be found in the project wiki`_.
+Additional information, including `how to obtain a pushover app token`_, `can be found in the project docs`_.

-.. _how to obtain a pushover app token: https://dev.jrgnsn.net/matthew/ip_push/wikis/Obtain-Pushover-App-Token
+.. _how to obtain a pushover app token: https://ip-push.readthedocs.io/en/latest/pushover-token.html
-.. _can be found in the project wiki: https://dev.jrgnsn.net/matthew/ip_push/wikis/home
+.. _can be found in the project docs: https://ip-push.readthedocs.io/en/latest/

 Installation
 ------------